paxi-web3/paxi/docs/whitepaper.md

 ## Validator Participation

-Paxi democratizes consensus by reducing the technical and economic requirements needed to run a validator node.
-This ensures that the network remains open and inclusive, minimizing the concentration of power and enhancing decentralization.
+Paxi lowers both technical and economic barriers, enabling anyone to become a validator and promoting a more open and democratic consensus mechanism.

-- No large stake requirement to join as a validator
+- No large stake is required — **only 1,000 PAXI is needed to become a validator**
-- Encourages geographically and demographically distributed participation
+- Geographic and demographic diversity is encouraged
-- Built-in incentives for stability and uptime
+- Built-in incentives for rewards and stability
+- Users may also choose to **delegate** their tokens to other validator nodes and earn staking rewards as delegators

+To further enhance **decentralization, fairness, and network security**, Paxi implements a custom validator selection mechanism:

+- The validator set is refreshed every fixed number of blocks
+- **50% of validators are selected based on the highest voting power (top N)**
+- **The remaining 50% are chosen via weighted random sampling from the rest of the candidates, proportional to their staked amount**

+This hybrid model ensures high validator quality while providing smaller nodes with fair participation opportunities, thereby increasing the network’s censorship resistance and resilience.

 ---